-I’m often asked on how to start a travel blog or how we’re able to get our own domain.
+I’m often asked on how to start a travel blog or how we’re able to get our own domain/URL.
 Apparently, a lot of people don’t know that we actually pay for our web hosting and domain.
 We do!
-In our first 2-year plan, we spent $85 (roughly P4200).
-Anyway, you can read all about that here as well as the complete easy steps on how to start a travel blog.
+Anyway, you can read all about that here.
+Here are the complete and easy steps on how to start a travel blog!

-Would you like to have a blog about packing or perhaps luxury experiences?
+Do you want a general travel blog?
+Do you want to write about backpacking or perhaps luxury experiences?
 Are you into mindful travel?
 Solo or family travel?
-Do you want to write how to travel while coping with anxiety or other mental illnesses?
-Would you like it to be more of a “general” type, that is, to simply write about your travels without a specific angle in mind?
+Do you want to focus on how to travel while coping with anxiety or other mental illnesses?
+Or maybe you would like to be a little flexible on what you write about.

 This blog is about Hali and I’s adventures.
 We mainly write about backpacking and budget guides, as well as a few advocacy including sustainable travel and voluntourism.
 Most of our audience are millennial backpackers or otherwise active travelers in the country.

 Some travel blogs have themes.
 Backpacking with a Book is a blog by self-proclaimed modern hippies, with a focus on storytelling.
 Travels with a Hobo is also a couples travel blog on budget travel.
 Coffeehan is a blog about travel and coffee, with more topics on self-reflections.

 Like I said above, your blog can simply revolve around you and your experiences.
 A lot of successful travel blogs post about about budget guides and tips.

 It’s important to decide what your blog is about early on.

 Of course, you also need to choose a good name for your blog that reflects what’s it about.
 Here’s a useful guide on choosing a travel blog name.

 So this is the techie part on how to start a travel blog, but I’ll try to explain in layman’s terms so you guys can follow.